Mawza Exile: Background

 Al-Mahdi Ahmad of al-Ghirās, also known by the epithet "Ṣafī al-Din" ("Purity of Religion"), succeeded al-Mutawakkil Isma'il and perpetuated the same hostilities toward his Jewish subjects.
 This climaxed between the years 1677 and 1680, when he ordered the destruction of synagogues in Sana'a and elsewhere.
 By early summer of 1679, he gave an ultimatum unto his Jewish subjects, namely, that they had the choice of either converting to Islam, in which they'd be allowed to remain in the country, or be killed.
 He gave to them three months to decide what they would do.

 The king's words led to significant consternation among his Jewish subjects, who immediately declared a time of public fasting and prayer, which they observed both by day and night.
 Their plight soon became known to local tribesmen, whose chiefs and principal men pitied their condition and intervened on their behalf.
 They came before the king and enquired concerning the decree, and insisted that the Jews had been loyal to their king and had not offended the Muslims or had they done anything worthy of death, but should only be punished a little for their "obduracy" concerning Islam.
 The king, agreeing to their counsel, chose not to kill the Jews, but decided to banish them from his kingdom.
-They were to be sent to Zaylaʻ, a place now in Somaliland on the Red Sea, where they would be confined for life unless they converted.
+They were to be sent to Zeilaʻ, a place now in Somaliland on the Red Sea, where they would be confined for life unless they converted.